csswizardry/CSS-Guidelines/CSS Guidelines.md

 Also, with mixins and the like, preprocessors teach you how to recognise abstractions&mdash;which is great&mdash;but not necessarily how to use them properly; there’s no point writing an abstracted mixin when you proceed to repeat it a dozen times in a stylesheet.

 Be sure to know the ins-and-outs of excellent vanilla CSS and where a preprocessor can _aid_ that, not hinder or undo it.
+Learn the downsides of preprocessors inside-out and then fuse the best aspects of the two with the bad bits of neither.